nabil828/comp4537-f22/Assignments/A3/readme.md

 # Deliverables
-- 3-minutes max demo for the web interfaces.
+- Three minutes demo YT offline video

 - Links
   - GitHub link for code
   - Netlify links for the
-    - API Administrator Web Interface
+    - Dashboard Page for Admin Reports
     - Pokémon Search site

 ## What to demonstrate in the offline YT video?